It wouldn’t be fair if adults got to have all the fun, would it?

 Having an assisted kick start is much safer than an automatic start system.
 It means the scooter only engages when your child is ready and not before so they’re less likely to lose their balance and take a spill.

 We’ve all had that one toy we never wanted to stop playing with, and the GKS is a solid contender for this sort of attention.
 Luckily for you and your kids, this scooter can keep going for 4 miles on a single battery.
-This makes it perfect for neighborhood explorations and relaxing afternoons out as a family.
-Plus, it only takes 5 hours to fully recharge so it won’t be long before your little one is back out playing, showing off their favorite gadget, and cruising through the local park.
+This makes it perfect for neighbourhood explorations and relaxing afternoons out as a family.
+Plus, it only takes 5 hours to fully recharge so it won’t be long before your little one is back out playing, showing off their favourite gadget, and cruising through the local park.

 So, it’s safe and it’ll keep them entertained for hours.
 What else is there?

-It’s fair to say that the GKS is a firm favorite amongst younger riders.
+It’s fair to say that the GKS is a firm favourite amongst younger riders.
 It’s speedy, can keep going for miles, and it looks good.
 That’s not to mention that the safety start technology makes it an excellent choice for smaller children.
 Parents will also be glad to know that it doesn’t take a lot of assembling once it arrives, so your kids can hop on and begin their scooter adventures almost immediately.

 9-10 Years Old